Lewis-Matt/ContactsManagerSolo/README.md

 ### Issues
 - getPhoneNumber() will throw the exception randomly (even if Integers were entered correctly)
 - Finish bonus TODO blocks
+- Delete will delete any contact that has the occurrence of the specified string (from using .contains).

 ## Requirements:
 The application should be able to: